-If you’d like to redress the balance a little there, you can find a longer version of this feature with more on children’s television’s long history of comedy spooks – not to mention a brand new otherwise unseen feature on the Christmas Special of The Ghosts Of Motley Hall – in my collection Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.
+If you’d like to redress the balance a little there, you can find a longer version of this feature with more on children’s television’s long history of comedy spooks – not to mention a brand new otherwise unseen feature on the Christmas Special of The Ghosts Of Motley Hall – in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+Can’t Help Thinking About Me available in paperback here or from the Kindle Store here.

 The reason why it was never quite the same, of course, indirectly involves Rentasanta.
 Not long after work on the special was completed, the hugely talented Michael Darbyshire joined the Spirit World himself, and Anthony Jackson felt unable to carry on with the series in his absence.
 This meant that the entire show had to be rebuilt around Mr. Claypole – always the anarchic loose cannon in script terms – and he was joined for markedly zanier plots by a new roster of equally eccentric characters.
 One of which actually makes their debut in this very episode, but more about that later.
 Instead, it’s time to hold our noses and teleport back to… well, theoretically December 1978, though it appears that – due to industrial action – Rentasanta didn’t actually go out on its intended broadcast date and viewers had to wait until Christmas 1979 to see it.
 There’s also a bit of a myth that Rentasanta was never repeated, when in fact it got a couple of airings at the time, and later still a couple more on the CBBC channel at the instigation of Dick And Dom.
 But enough of this scribbling questions marks over transmission details, and let’s just get down to… erm… how do you do that teleportation noise phonetically exactly??